nxskok/pasias/docs/21-discriminant-analysis.md

 overall misclassification rate is made bigger by the fact that C is so hard to predict.

-Find out for yourself what happens if I fail to remove the `nn` column before doing the `spread`.
+Find out for yourself what happens if I fail to remove the `n` column before doing the `spread`.

 A slightly more elegant look is obtained this way, by making nicer